 The broadcast RU shall be located within

-— The primary 20 MHz channel if the group addressed frame is a FILS Discovery or a Probe Response frame, except when the primary 20 MHz channel does not coincide with a PSC and the AP is a 6 GHz-only AP.
+— The primary 20 MHz channel if the group addressed frame is a FILS Discovery or a Probe Response frame, except when either:

+the primary 20 MHz channel does not coincide with a PSC and the AP is a 6 GHz-only AP.
 For this exception, the broadcast RU may be in a PSC that is within the BSS operating channel width (see 26.17.2.3 (Scanning in the 6 GHz band)).

+No PSC is within the BSS operating channel, the primary 20 MHz channel does not coincide with an SPSC, and the AP is a 6 GHz-only AP.
+For this exception, the broadcast RU may be in an SPSC that is within the BSS operating channel width (see 26.17.2.3 (Scanning in the 6 GHz band)).

 The broadcast RU size shall not exceed 106 subcarriers if the MU PPDU has a bandwidth that is greater than 20 MHz.

 26.17.2.3.2 AP behavior for fast passive scanning

 A 6 GHz-only AP should set up the BSS with a primary 20 MHz channel that coincides with a preferred scanning channel (PSC) (see 26.17.2.3.3 (Non-AP STA scanning behavior)).
+If no PSC is within the BSS operating channel, a 6 GHz-only AP should set up the BSS with a primary 20 MHz channel that coincides with a secondarily preferred scanning channel (SPSC) (see 26.17.2.3.3 (Non-AP STA scanning behavior)).

 NOTE 2—An AP might initiate a BSS with a primary channel that coincides with a PSC in order to assist STAs that are scanning the 6 GHz band to discover the BSS.
 The AP might subsequently switch its operating channel to a non-PSC (e.g., using a CSA mechanism) if it does not expect that additional (not yet associated) STAs need to discover the BSS.